-Founded in 1875, Hebrew Union College-Jewish Institute of Religion is the nation’s oldest institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
+Founded in 1875, Hebrew Union College-Jewish Institute of Religion is North America's first institution of higher Jewish education and the academic, spiritual, and professional leadership development center of Reform Judaism.
 HUC-JIR educates men and women for service to the Reform Movement and the Jewish people worldwide as rabbis, cantors, educators, and nonprofit management professionals, and offers graduate programs to scholars and clergy of all faiths.

 Each year, HUC-JIR students serve more than one-third of the nearly 900 Union for Reform Judaism-affiliated congregations (many of which are small synagogues that would otherwise not have professional leadership).
 They fulfill internships in educational institutions, Jewish communal organizations, camps, healthcare and military chaplaincy, and the institutional arms of the Reform Movement.
 Over 200 students have served Progressive congregations throughout the Former Soviet Union during Passover for the past eight years.